 Buddy Walk on Washington

-In 2010, NDSS held its first Buddy Walk® on Washington, at which hundreds of people gathered to advocate for annual legislative and policy priorities that span the life experience of individuals with Down syndrome from birth through adulthood and range in issue from healthcare to asset development.
+In 2010, NDSS held its first Buddy Walk® on Washington, at which hundreds of people gathered to advocate for annual legislative and policy priorities that span the life experience of individuals with Down syndrome from birth through adulthood and range in issues from healthcare to asset development.
 This event has evolved into the Down Syndrome Advocacy Conference and will take place annually.
 Learn more under our NDSS events!

 NIH Down Syndrome Consortium